Momus (musician): Personal life

 Currie attended boarding school at the Edinburgh Academy while his father taught English for the British Council in Athens.

-Since 1984 Momus has lived in London, Paris, Tokyo, New York, Berlin, and Osaka.
+Since 1984 Momus has lived in London, Paris, Tokyo, New York, Berlin and Osaka.
 He currently splits his time between Berlin and Paris.
 He is an atheist.

 In 1994, at the age of 34, he married his 17-year-old girlfriend.
-She was 14 when they first met.
-According to his blog, they later divorced.
+She was 14 when they first corresponded by fan mail but 16 when they became romantically involved.
+They separated in 1997 and divorced amicably in 1999.

-In December 1997, he contracted acanthamoeba keratitis in his right eye due to a contact lens mishap sustained whilst on holiday in Greece, causing loss of vision on that side.
+In December 1997, he contracted acanthamoeba keratitis in his right eye due to a contact lens mishap sustained while on holiday in Greece, causing loss of vision on that side.
 Although his sight subsequently improved following surgery, he has suffered lingering effects from the infection since, causing him to often be photographed in an eyepatch, wearing dark glasses, or squinting.

 His cousin is musician Justin Currie, the lead singer and songwriter of Del Amitri.